- 1 (6-10 lb) pork crown roast

 Preheat oven to 250°F and position rack in center of oven.

 In a large, deep skillet over medium high heat, melt butter.
 Add onion and celery and sauté until lightly brown and softened, about 7 minutes.
-Add sage and thyme and sauté 3 minutes more.
-Add garlic and sauté another minute.
-Remove from heat.
+Add sage, thyme and garlic and sauté another minute.
+Remove from heat and transfer to a large mixing bowl.

 Tell Us What You Think